Take it from me guys, Munich is one epic place to be.

 95. Walk through the coolest gorge of all time.

+One of the coolest things to do near Munich!
 The Partnachklamm (Partnach Gorge) in Garmisch-Partenkirchen is a 700m long crack in the mountains where you’ll walk along electric blue water, little drizzly waterfalls and massive slabs of rock.
 It’s quite dark and slippery though, so some visitors opt to rent headlamps.
 Can you believe THIS is real though?:

 96. Take a dip in one of Germany’s deepest alpine lakes: Walchensee.